Igonato/django-starter-2025/README.md

 # Install the pre-commit hook
 pre-commit install

-# Set up the environment
+# Set up the devlopment environment variables
-cp .env.example .env
+cp .env.example .env  # and edit as needed

 # Run migrations
 mise migrate
 # (or `mise run migrate` - the `run` is optional when there are no name
-# collisions with built-in mise commands)
+# collisions with the built-in mise commands)

 # Start the development server
 mise dev